brucou/react-state-driven/README.md

 .yield` method, with start being sugar for `.yield({init: some data})`.

 # API
-##` <Machine fsmSpecs, actionExecutorSpecs, entryActions, preprocessor, settings, subjectFactory, componentDidUpdate, componentWillUpdate />`
+##` <Machine fsmSpecs, commandHandlers, entryActions, preprocessor, settings, subjectFactory, componentDidUpdate, componentWillUpdate />`

 ### Description
 We expose a `<Machine />` React component which will hold the state machine and implement its